adam4813/obsidian-settings-in-tab/README.md

 Once installed and enabled:

-1. You'll see a new ribbon icon on the left sidebar
+1. You'll see a new ribbon icon on the left sidebar to open the settings in a new tab
-2. Access plugin settings via Settings > Plugin Options > Settings Tab Plugin
-3. Use commands from the Command Palette
+2. Use commands from the Command Palette to open settings in a new tab
-4. Configure the plugin options to your liking

-## Settings

-- **Setting #1**: A text input for secret configuration
-- **Enable Feature**: Toggle to enable/disable plugin features
-- **Number Setting**: Slider to adjust numeric values

 ## Development Notes